U. Prathibha: Political career

-In 2016 Kerala Legislative Assembly Election, she defeated Adv.
+In 2016 Kerala Legislative Assembly election, she defeated Adv.
 M. Liju of INC, with a majority of 11857 votes and in 2021 Kerala Legislative Assembly election, she won against Aritha Babu of INC with a majority of 6298.

+In 2026 Kerala Legislative Assembly election, she lost against Adv.
+M. Liju of INC, who won with a majority of 15572 votes.

 Controversies

 In 2013, there was a corruption allegation against her while holding position of District panchayat President over land acquisition for construction of a Gender Park in Alappuzha and Kerala High Court stayed probe in this case.
 In 2020, during COVID-19 pandemic she caught in midst of a controversy after criticizing Journalists for reporting tussles between her and local Democratic Youth Federation of India workers.
 In 2024, her son was arrested by Kerala Police alleging possession of Ganja and her stand to support her son became a controversy.